ZeinBarhoum/dotfiles/solutions.md

   - After installation, `roscore` gives `ModuleNotFoundError: No module named 'defusedxml'`.
 Simply `pip install defusedxml`

 - `awk` is behaving not as expected.
 Make sure `gawk` is installed not `mawk` which doesn't support the full functionality of awk language.

+- problems with `libstdc++` and `gl` in conda env with isaaclab, check [here](https://stackoverflow.com/questions/72110384/libgl-error-mesa-loader-failed-to-open-iris), copy the system's `libstdc++` inside conda instead of the conda-provided one.